twinshadow/twinshadow.github.com/about/index.md

 title: About Me
 layout: page
 ---
-I am Tony of Seattle

-I crush nerds
+I live in Seattle where I am software developer working on networking and distruted systems for EMC Isilon.